camielverdult/APC-randomness/README.md

 ```

+#### Example 3: `std::mersenne_twister_engine`, see the code in linear_congruential.cpp

+This code example demonstrates the built in `std::linear_congruential_engine` usage, and how it responds to different (or the same) seeds.
+You can try putting in different seeds to see the outcome of 7 seven dice roll outcomes with the `std::mersenne_twister_engine` generating the dice outcome.

 ### Lagged Fibonacci / Subtract with Carry

 This generator is based on the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number) expression _F<sub>n</sub> = F<sub>n-1</sub> + F<sub>n - 2</sub>_ for _n > 1_ where _F<sub>0</sub> = 0_ and _F<sub>1</sub> = 1_.